tezc/sc/condition/README.md

   called.
 Signal will mark the condition 'done', so when another thread calls
   wait(), it won't be blocked, it will return immediately with the user
   provided data.
-- Conditions can be problematic if you are looking for performance.
-E.g :
-  - Thread A calls wait()
-  - Thread B locks the mutex and calls signal() and just before it calls
-    mutex unlock(), Thread A wakes up and sees mutex is still locked so it goes
-    back to sleep.
-  - So, this implementation provides 'async wait()' semantics, 'wait
-    thread2 can call wait() later, even after signal thread completes its job.

 ##### Usage